 Foreign language proficiency equivalent to the 146-level (Conversation and Composition II).
 The language should be started in the student's first year with the initial placement level determined by the Foreign Languages Department.
-The requirement is waived for students for whom English is a second language and those who have participated in study abroad program and successfully completed minimum 9 credit hours.
+The requirement is waived for students for whom English is a second language and those who have participated in study abroad program and successfully completed a minimum of 9 credit hours.

 Monitoring of student progress in pursuing a minor in International Business is necessary to enhance the student learning experience.
-Students shall not earn credit for more than 15 hours in any designated course, or combination of courses in: Accounting, Business Administration, Finance, human resources Management, International Business, and Marketing without being declared as either a major or minor student of one of those programs, or being granted permission by the Director of The William G. McGowan School of Business.
+Students shall not earn credit for more than 15 hours in any designated course, or combination of courses in: Accounting, Management, Marketing, Finance, Human Resources Management, and International Business without being declared as either a major or minor student of one of those programs, or being granted permission by the Dean of The William G. McGowan School of Business.
 Therefore, a written declaration must be submitted by the student to the registrar.